 KS House by Arquitetos Associados

 Arquitetos Associados designed this minimalist single family house located in Natal, Brazil, in 2016.
+The residence was biasts three levels: On the lower level (half-buried), there are the garage and studios; on the first floor (semi-elevated), the social and living areas; and above (elevated), the intimate areas.
 Take a look at the complete story below.

 The created volume explores to full extent the parameters that regulate construction in the gated community: a minimum 5 meters setback at the front, 4 meters at the back, 2 meters on the sides, and a maximum of 7.5 meters high from 1.25 meter from the level of the first floor. [as long as it is at a maximum height of 1.25m from the natural terrain].